New Jersey Estate Planning Lawyer

 Appointing the Right Executor

 An important part of planning your estate is appointing an executor, who is a legal representative approved by the court and responsible for locating and overseeing the distribution of the assets of the deceased.
 The assets that will be distributed are subject to probate administration and supervision in the probate court of the place where the decedent lived at death.

 The executor has to pay taxes and any debt out of the estate owed by the deceased at the time of death.
 The executor is in charge of filing for the final personal income tax returns of the deceased.
 Creditors have a limited amount of time to take action and make a claim against the estate for money that may be owed to them.
 In case of a dispute between the executor and creditor, a probate court makes the final determination on claims regarding assets.

-Contact our Experienced Estate Planning Lawyers to Discuss Options Today
+Contact our Experienced New Jersey Estate Planning Lawyer to Discuss Options Today

-If you are interested in planning your estate or the estate of a friend or relative, you need an experienced estate planning attorney.
+If you are interested in planning your estate or the estate of a friend or relative, you need our experienced New Jersey Estate Planning Lawyer.
 We serve Mercer County, Burlington County, Somerset County, Middlesex County, and the rest of New Jersey.
-Act quickly to allow yourself enough time to look at options for planning the state.
+Act quickly to allow yourself enough time to look at options for planning your estate.
 Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.

 Frequently Asked Questions about Estate Planning in New Jersey

 We do.
 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team has experience in all areas of estate planning.
 In order to receive the full benefits permitted by law, it is important to have an estate planning attorney with expertise and experience guiding you to your goals.
 If you are interested in planning your estate or have questions about how the estate planning process works, and live in Mercer County, Burlington County, Somerset County, Middlesex County, and throughout New Jersey, contact us today.